 Why People are at the center of innovation!

-Why people must be at the centre of organizational innovation, and why that’s not as simple as it sounds?
+Why people must be at the center of organizational innovation, and why that’s not as simple as it sounds?

 Throughout our ongoing deep dive into the wide variety and the specific types of innovation, we must never lose sight of the fact that the driving force behind innovation is first and foremost people.
 But therein also lies the challenge, given the complex nature of innovation and innovation management in today’s organizational environments.